 Because malware exploits vulnerabilities in outdated versions of popular software, it is important to always run the latest versions of all the programs you regularly use.
 This includes your operating system, browser, media player, as well as your antivirus software.
-The best antivirus software automatically downloads security and definition updates, thus ensuring superior protection from all potential threats.
+The best antivirus software (like Norton, BitDefender, Intego or Panda) automatically downloads security and definition updates, thus ensuring superior protection from all potential threats.

 If you believe you may have been a victim of an identity thief, you should immediately report identity theft to the Federal Trade Commission.
 You can do it either via their website or by calling the toll-free phone number 1-877-IDTHEFT.
 Depending on the type of information you believe may have been stolen, you should also report it to your health insurance provider, the IRS, your credit reporting agency, and/or your bank.

 - CBS News

 - CNBC (2)

 - Digital Guardian

 - Economic Times

 Welcome.
 We started SoftwareLab in 2014 to help you find the best software at the best price.

 Over the years, we have enjoyed testing the best antivirus for Windows, Mac, Android, and iOS, as well as the best VPN and hosting services.

 We are proud and humbled to have helped millions of readers since then, and we hope you will find our work helpful.
 If we can improve our service to you, please let us know here.